nvim-lua/diagnostic-nvim/README.md

 ### Enable/Disable insert delay
 - Neovim built in language server will keep sending diagnostic message when you're in insert mode, sometimes it could be kind of distraction especially when you have virtual text enable.
-Diagnostic-nvim delay message when you're insert mode for you, you can open it up by
+If you don't want to show diagnostic while insert mode, turn on this option by
 ```
-let g:diagnostic_insert_delay = 0
+let g:diagnostic_insert_delay = 1
 ```
+- **NOTE:** this option is not function correctly in the newest branch of neovim.

 ## Future Work